DeadAugust/deathwatch/README.md

 # deathwatch
-sketches for wearable using Adafruit Circuit playground to tell me when I'm going to die
+sketches for wearable using Adafruit Circuit Playground to tell me when I'm going to die